 If your Mac doesn’t have an SD card slot, you’ll need to buy a USB SD card reader or get a USB-C or Thunderbolt 3 dock that features one as one of its ports.
 Card readers by themselves are pretty inexpensive, but docks can be quite pricey.
 So only go the more expensive route if you were in the market for a dock anyway.
 If you already have a dock with USB A ports then a standard USB SD card reader will work just fine.

 Be sure to get a card reader that can accept both full-size SD cards and the more common micro-SD type.

 How to Format an SD Card on Mac Using the Disk Utility

-The native method of formatting an SD card on Mac is to use the built-in Disk Utility.
-This is quick and easy to do, especially of you know what settings to choose:
+The native method of formatting an SD card on a Mac is to use the built-in Disk Utility.
+This is quick and easy to do, especially if you know what settings to choose: